 - asking the Students' Union, Security Services, Computing Services, Sports Training Village and the Library for any electronic evidence of the student's whereabouts

 - establishing last known contacts and whether the student has shown any unusual patterns of behaviour

-If the Head of Student Services considers there to be grounds for concern about the student's wellbeing, they will use the student's emergency contact number to contact family or friends.
+If the Director of Student Services considers there to be grounds for concern about the student's wellbeing, they will use the student's emergency contact number to contact family or friends.

 Step 3: Reporting the student as missing

 If, after these enquiries, the location and wellbeing of the student cannot be confirmed, the Director of Student Services will report the student as missing to the Police and/or their Embassy, and become the main University point of contact for the Police.

 They will inform the Pro-Vice-Chancellor (Learning & Teaching), the relevant Dean, the Head of Corporate Communications and the Director of Academic Registry to ensure any incoming enquiries can be dealt with appropriately.